PartMan7/aifa/THOUGHTS.md

 After that fiasco, I immediately implemented a killcounter - whenever the script generated more than a predefined number of nodes, it would throw an exceptin and automatically terminate.
 This was also very useful during debugging.

-TThe next step was to properly animate the results of a generated solution - and this was fairly hard.
+The next step was to properly animate the results of a generated solution - and this was fairly hard.
 Since I had practically no experience before in manipulating CANVAS elements, I had to learn the entire DOM from scratch, along with the entire implementation of animation systems.
 I was successful in this, leading to the animations that you can view on the final result.

 However, given that time was low at this point, I decided to implement an SSA so that there would be a valid solution for a given scenario, even if not perfectly optimal.
 This was implemented within a few hours, so I decided to move on to documentation - and here we are.